hubidu/codeceptjs-testbook/README.md

 - Send the base url with every suite/test event (in order to create a url in I am on page step)
 - Create a separate directory for every test run (and collect test artifacts like screenshots there)
 - Filter suites/tests by search text (simple)
-- Send an email notification when tests fail
-- Run testbook app and server in a docker container
 - Show test/suite source code
 - Sort tests
 - BUG No events fired when error in Before Hook